6 Single-Leg Exercises (With Dumbbells)

 Workout Equipment:

-You’ll also have the opportunity to add a yoga block (or stack of books) and a step/bench if you choose.
+Optional yoga block (or stack of books) and a step/bench.

 Workout Instructions:

-Follow along with the guided Unilateral Leg Day on YouTubeled by certified personal trainer, Lindsey Bomgren.
+Follow along with the guided Unilateral Leg Day on YouTubeled by me — your certified personal trainer, Lindsey Bomgren.

 Your Workout Looks Like This:

-• Timed Intervals (30 seconds of work, 15 seconds rest; complete as many repetitions as you can in the timed interval)
+• Timed Intervals (30 seconds of work, 15 seconds rest; complete as many reps as you can in the timed interval)

 • Repeat Each Circuit x4 Sets (x2 sets back-to-back on the right leg, then x2 sets on the left leg)